cataraya/GIP/README.md

 Second, create a folder with the name minor in .../htdocs/Moodle30/local, and save all the other files there.

-Create in Moodel database 3 tables:
+Create in Moodle database 3 tables:

 1.-